pymupdf/PyMuPDF/docs/recipes-stories.rst

 -----

+.. _RecipesStories_K:

-How to display a list from JSON data
+How to Display a List from JSON Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This example takes some JSON data input which it uses to populate a :ref:`Story`.
 It also contains some visual text formatting and shows how to add links.